-A County has the option to issue bonds or bond anticipation notes initially for a capital project.
-BANs generally mature within one year, at which time they may be renewed, after the paydown of a portion of the principal due (principal paydowns to begin no later than the second anniversary of the first borrowing).
-Similar to a variable rate home mortgage in respect to interest rate risk, each year at renewal, the issuer is subject to the then-current interest rate environment and the issuer's then-current rating by companies like Moody's who rate issuers.
-Nevertheless, as typically one-year obligations, the interest rate is always, or almost always, historically lower than longer term debt.
-Thus, a County might choose to issue one-year BANs at the then-current one-year rate each year for five years.
-This option would also permit a County to use unexpected excess cash to pay down extra principal on any annual maturity date, prior to renewal.
+A Fire District has the option to issue bonds or bond anticipation notes initially for a capital project.
+BANs generally mature within one year, at which time they may be renewed, after the paydown of a portion of the principal due (principal paydowns to begin no later than the second anniversary of the first borrowing and then annually thereafter).
+Similar to a variable rate home mortgage in respect to interest rate risk, each year at renewal, the issuer is subject to the then current interest rate environment and the issuer's then-current rating by companies like Moody's Investors Service who rate issuers.
+Nevertheless, as typically one year obligations, the interest rate is always, or almost always historically lower than longer term debt.
+Thus, a Fire District might choose to issue one year BANs at the then current one year rate each year for five years.
+This option would also permit a Fire District to use unexpected excess cash to pay down extra principal on any annual maturity date, prior to renewal.
+(By the fifth anniversary date, the debt, if not paid off, would need to convert to bonds).

-The issuance of serial bonds to obtain funds for a capital project involves establishing at sale a single interest rate or rates per maturity on a single date of sale, which then locks that rate or rates in for the life of the bonds.
-Likewise, the annual principal paydowns must be pre-determined prior to sale in order to establish what the purchasers are going to be buying.
-There is usually no ability to pre-pay all or any portion of a serial bond issue within the first 10 years after issuance.
+The issuance of serial bonds to obtain funds for a capital project involves establishing at sale a single-interest rate or rates per maturity on a single date of sale, which then locks that rate or rates in for the life of the bonds.
+Likewise, the annual principal paydowns must be predetermined prior to sale in order to establish what the purchasers are going to be buying.
+There is usually no ability to pre-pay all or any portion of a serial bond issue within the first ten years after issuance.
 On the other hand, in a period of rising interest rates, it is a very reasonable decision to set and lock rates before they increase.

 A typical borrowing pattern for construction or reconstruction projects involves issuing BANs and BARNs during construction and converting to serial bond financing after the project is complete.
-While this pattern is often followed to be sure all of the proceeds are in fact needed for the project, no County project has ever used less than the maximum amount authorized!
+While this pattern is often followed to be sure all of the proceeds are in fact needed for the project, no Fire District project has ever used less than the maximum amount authorized!

-In addition to debt issued for a capital project, Counties often issue short-term debt to keep their general fund solvent.
+In addition to debt issued for a capital project, Fire Districts often issue short-term debt to keep their general fund solvent.